kailash-manasarovar/statement/docs/timeline/2022/july.md

 ## Summer

 - I set off to spend the whole summer in UK and France.
-- Google maps starts sending me on bizarre journeys which include going down dirt tracks and I'm unable to see how to fix this in settings.
+- Google maps starts sending me on bizarre journeys which often include going down miles of what are nearly dirt tracks.
+I'm unable to see how to fix this in settings.

 !!! important
     - It already appears that the hackers had already breached my mobile phone and were tracking my movements and changing the Google maps settings.